-Is your Apartment Community’s Fitness Center Sitting Idle?
-You Might Benefit From These Fitness Amenity Activation Tips
+Is Your Property’s Fitness Center Sitting Idle?
+Try These 6 Amenity Activation Tips

 Gone are the days when a standard fitness center was an upgraded perk for the average renters.
 While a pool, dog park, and playground area are all still attractive features for prospective tenants, multifamily buildings are having to quickly adapt to accommodate more of a lifestyle approach with 59% of renters continuing to work from home post-pandemic.
 Forward-thinking multifamily community developers across the nation have already begun to incorporate luxurious fitness and wellness spaces into their plans, ranging from sports courts and simulators to Vibroacoustic Electro Magnetic and Infrared Therapy Rooms, and on-site spas for both residents and their pups.